 - Make sure you don't have any duplicated or empty headers.

-- Make sure you don't have any empty row in the file or at the bottom of the file (empty rows at the bottom of the file are not visible in Excel, use a Text editor to view them)
+- Make sure you don't have any empty rows in the file or at the bottom of the file.
+(Empty rows at the bottom of the file are not visible in Excel, so use a text editor to view them.)